Grafton-Fraser: Recent history

 In 1999 Stonehouse continued to expand the company, buying the Canadian operations of Repp Ltd. Big and Tall stores from the bankrupt Edison Brothers Stores of St. Louis, Missouri.
 The purchase marked the repatriation of a chain which was started by Canadians.
 The chain was repositioned and re-merchandise the merchandise mix to its original origins and customer base.
 It was re-branded Mr. Big & Tall in a large media campaign in the fall of 1999, returning to its original name.

 Later that same year Grafton-Fraser struck an agreement with Timberland retail stores.
 This partnership led to Grafton-Fraser being the franchise operator of Timberland-branded retail stores.
 The company was quick to open two new flagship Timberland stores which are recognized for both their footwear and clothing selection.
 The division peaked at nine stores in very short order.

 The year 2000 saw the largest acquisition of all.
 Grafton-Fraser bought the Tip Top Tailors chain along with Weston Apparel and Montreal based San Remo Knitting and importing business from Dylex Ltd. in July of that year.
 Stonehouse quickly divested Weston Apparel and San Remo.
 The size of the Company doubled to over 200 stores and approximately $200 million in revenue.

-The Tip Top Tailors chain was started in Toronto in 1909 by David Dunkelman in Toronto.
+The Tip Top Tailors chain was started in Toronto in 1909 by David Dunkelman.
 The rented store was at 245 Yonge Street, and Dunkelman sold tailored suits for $14.
 The name of the chain was chosen by a customer in a contest.
 Originally, Tip Top Tailors sold tailored suits, and this continued up until the 1960s.
 Tip Top made its own merchandise.
 In 1929, it built a large building near the Toronto waterfront to house all its operations, including administration and manufacturing.
 During the Second World War, it made uniforms for many allied armed forces.